encord-team/encord-client-python/docs/source/tutorials/datasets.rst

 .. note::

-    We strongly encourage you to follow and adapt the below script for a safe way to upload data to your dataset.
+    We strongly encourage you to follow and adapt the below script for an idiomatic way to upload data to your dataset.

 .. tabs::